WVUHPC/Introduction-HPC/_episodes/101-introduction.md

 <img src="{{ page.root }}/fig/4Top500_HPC_Clusters.png" alt="4 Top500 HPC Clusters" />
 </a>

-Western democracies are losing the global technological competition, including the race for scientific and research breakthroughs, and the ability to retain global talent—crucial ingredients that underpin the development and control of the world’s most important technologies, including those that don’t yet exist.
+Western democracies are losing the global technological competition, including the race for scientific and research breakthroughs and the ability to retain global talent—crucial ingredients that underpin the development and control of the world’s most important technologies, including those that don’t yet exist.

 The Australian Strategic Policy Institute (ASPI) released in 2023 a <a href="https://www.aspi.org.au/report/critical-technology-tracker">report</a> studying the position of big powers in 44 critical areas of technology.